 On October 1, 2021, the Company completed the acquisition of Altabancorp, the bank holding company for Altabank, a community bank based in American Fork, Utah (collectively, "Alta").
-In February 2020, the Company completed the acquisition of State Bank Corp., the bank holding company for State Bank of Arizona, a community bank based in Lake Havasu City, Arizona (collectively, "SBAZ").
-In July 2019, the Company completed the acquisition of Heritage Bancorp, the bank holding company for Heritage Bank of Nevada, a community bank based in Reno, Nevada (collectively, "Heritage").
 The business combinations were accounted for using the acquisition method, with the results of operations included in the Company's consolidated financial statements as of the acquisition dates.
-For additional information relating to recent mergers and acquisitions, see Note 23.

-Cash and Cash Equivalents
+Cash, Cash Equivalents and Restricted Cash

 Cash and cash equivalents include cash on hand, cash held as demand deposits at various banks and the Federal Reserve Bank ("FRB"), interest bearing deposits, federal funds sold, and liquid investments with original maturities of three months or less.
-The Bank is required to maintain an average reserve balance with either the FRB or in the form of cash on hand.
-The required reserve balance at December 31, 2022 was \$0.
+Interest bearing deposits are maintained at other financial institutions as collateral for certain derivative contracts and are considered restricted cash.
+The Company had \$17,440,000 and \$0 of restricted cash held as collateral for derivative investments as of December 31, 2023 and December 31, 2022, respectively.
+The Bank is required to maintain an average reserve balance with either the FRB or in the form of cash on hand at a reserve rate determined by the FRB.
+Effective March 26, 2020, the FRB Board reduced the reserve requirement ratio to zero percent.
+The required reserve balance at December 31, 2023 was \$0.